paholg/dimensioned-examples/src/units-outside.md

 }
 ```

-Other than the signaturess, these functions are almost identical to the ones that don't use units.
+Other than the signatures, these functions are almost identical to the ones that don't use units.

 ```rust
 fn fix_periodic(mut v: Meter<Vector3d>, len: Meter<f64>) -> Meter<Vector3d> {